 Do not be afraid to reach out.

-This can be a very touchy subject, because it is not something that we hear about often, like car accidents or dog bites.
+This can be a very touchy subject, because it is not something that we hear about often, like car accidents.
 However, this is not something that should be ignored.
 If you or a loved one has been a victim of nursing home negligence or abuse, do not hesitate to contact a St. Louis attorney at Finney Law Office, LLC.
 If even the small suspicions are overlooked, illness, injury, or even death can ensue.
 We do not want to sit back while this happens.
 Please act on this suspicion and call us today.
 You and your loved one have too much to lose.